k98kurz/tapescript/language_spec.md

 file for a thorough example of how this works and how it compares to using `OP_IF_ELSE` for conditional execution and cryptographic script commitments.

+A tool is provided that generates the locking and unlocking scripts for use with `OP_MERKLEVAL`.
+See the "#### Merklized Scripts" section of the readme for more details.

 ### Exception handling

 Some ops, such as `OP_VERIFY` and `OP_CHECK_EPOCH_VERIFY`, will raise exceptions